-The best evidence of the fair value of a derivative at initial recognition is the transaction price that is, the fair value of the consideration given or received) unless the fair value of that instrument is evidenced by comparison with other observable current market transactions in the same instrument (that is, without modification or repackaging) or based on a valuation technique whose variables include only data from observable markets.
+The best evidence of the fair value of a derivative at initial recognition is the transaction price, that is, the fair value of the consideration given or received unless the fair value of that instrument is evidenced by comparison with other observable current market transactions in the same instrument (that is, without modification or repackaging) or based on a valuation technique whose variables include only data from observable markets.

-The Bank's derivative financial instruments are foreign currency forward contracts and "to-be-announced" (TBA) contracts.
+The Bank's derivative financial instruments are foreign currency forward contracts.
 Derivative financial instruments are measured at fair value and disclosed in Notes 7 and 20.
 None of the Bank's derivative instruments have been designated as hedging instruments.